 Mike and Collette Herman, now residing in Pensacola, Fl are avid fish hobbyist since the mid 1980s.
 Saltwater fish keepers since the early 1990s and serious reef keepers since the mid 1990s.
 They remember seeing their first 6500K metal halide and thinking it was so blue compared to their 5700K.
 And when the first 10,000K halide bulb came out, well it was pure witchcraft.
 They have had success growing and fragging corals under metal halide, VHO, T5 and combos of the 3.
 Having reef tanks from 5 gallon Pico tanks, 10 to 20 gallon Nanos all the way up to 560g mega reefs.
-The SB Reef Lights were developed on a 265g reef over 18 months.
-They are now being proven over a 560g Reef, as well as several 40B frag tanks, a 60g Cube reef, and a few others around the house.
-There are few open walls at this point.
+The SB Reef Lights were developed on a 560g reef over 18 months.
+They are now proven at the largest public aquariums in the world like the SHEDD in Chicago, Georgia Aquarium in Atlanta and even the Singapore Zoo!

 So what does the "SB" in SB Reef Lights stand for?